Barrackpore mechanic shot 6 times

 The shots hit Ali in the shoulder and arm.
 The gunman got into the car and sped off.

 Police arrived within minutes and took Ali to the San Fernando General Hospital.
-Police said this morning he is still listed in a critical condition.
+Police said yesterday that he was still listed in critical condition.

 They found six spent shells in the garage and described the shooting as a “hit” on Ali.